Click here to view the PDF version

 >>Top of Page

-The Office of News and Public Affairs received two communications awards at the recent Tennessee College Public Relations Association conference.
+The Office of News & Media Relations received two communications awards at the recent Tennessee College Public Relations Association conference.
 The staff received a Bronze Award in the "Media Success Story"; category for a publicity campaign for "The Holocaust and World War II: Perspectives from 70 Years"; biennial conference held at MTSU in October 2009.
 The material was submitted by Lisa Rollins.
-The office also received a Silver Award for the online version of The Alumni Record, a quarterly publication produced by News and Public Affairs and Alumni Relations.
+The office also received a Silver Award for the online version of The Alumni Record, a quarterly publication produced by News & Media Relations and Alumni Relations.
 NPA's Randy Weiler, editor of The Alumni Record, submitted the material.

 Dr. Lisa J. Pruitt (history) received a three-year grant totaling $145,927 from the National Institutes of Health to research and write Crippled: A History of Childhood Disability in America, 1860-1980, the first book-length historical study of physically disabled children in the United States to expand beyond the story of polio.